 For binaries containing lower mass gap-scale objects, our inferences about the merger rate and its dependence on mass are consistent despite considerable modeling uncertainty.
 For binaries containing objects between $2.5M{\odot}$ and $5M{\odot}$ and having massive BH-scale primaries (> $5M{\odot}$), the mass distribution and merger rate is informed by a few events (GW190814 in particular), thus subject to considerable uncertainty in the inferred component mass distributions.
 Likewise, for binaries containing objects between $2.5M{\odot}$ and $5M{\odot}$ and having NS-scale companions, the merger rate is marginally informed by a few events that may not be associated with this region (i.e., GW200115), exacerbating uncertainty in the inferred NS and BH mass distributions.
 Providing multiple results for these two source classes explores our systematic uncertainty.
 The models presented in this section are subject to different sources of systematic uncertainty.
-For example, MS employs a Gaussian to model components in BNSs, whereas PDB uses a single power law with a sharp turn on at low masses to model all objects below the inferred lower edge of the mass gap.
+For example, MS employs a Gaussian distribution to model components in BNSs, whereas PDB uses a single power law with a sharp turn on at low masses to model all objects below the inferred lower edge of the mass gap.
 These differences result in considerably different BNS rates due to the limited number of detections in the NS mass range.
 In particular, differences in pairing function shift the rate inference and add statistical uncertainty in the BNS region.
-MS and BGP both assume independent pairing of component masses, while PDB allows for both independent as well as power law-in-mass-ratio pairing.
-The power law in mass ratio is dominated by the BBH mergers, which tend to prefer equal masses.
-However, the observation of unequal mass binaries containing NS (e.g., GW200105 and GW200115) implies that PDB could increase the inferred rate of BNS mergers to account for the lack of equal mass mergers detected in the NS range.
-Though this change seems to significantly increase the total merger rate, because these hypothesized mergers occur at low mass, they don't imply PDB would drastically overpredict BNS observations, because of the relatively low sensitivity at the lowest allowed NS masses.
+MS and PDB (pair) all assume independent pairing of component masses; PDB (ind) models the pairing of component masses as a power law in mass ratio; and BGP uses a piecewise-constant gaussian process over both component masses.
+We can therefore directly compare PDB (ind) and PDB (pair) to understand the impact of assuming independent pairing.
+Independent pairing implies an equal number of equal mass and asymmetric mass mergers, while there have been relatively few unequal mass observations.
+Thus, a large fraction of PDB (ind)'s assumed population has gone undeteced, resulting in low overall rate.
+On the other hand, PDB (pair) finds more support for equal mass binaries than asymmetric binaries and produces a higher rate.